moo-w/catalog-lens.nvim/README.md

 ### Commands

-You can use the following Lua functions to control the plugin:
+You can use user cmmands to control the plugin:

+- `CatalogLensEnable`: Enable the plugin and LSP.
+- `CatalogLensDisable`: Disable the plugin and LSP.
+- `CatalogLensToggle`: Toggle the plugin state.

+You can also use the Lua API:

 - `require("catalog-lens").enable()`: Enable the plugin and LSP.
 - `require("catalog-lens").disable()`: Disable the plugin and LSP.